wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 ## Summary

 Help your users as much as possible when filling out a form.
-Don’t ask unnecessary questions, just for your statistics.
-Provide the right input options.
-Make it clear whis is requited and how to fill out a field.
+Don't ask unnecessary questions just to collect for your statistics.
+Use standard input form fields wherever possible.
+Make it clear what is required and how to fill out a field.
 Use clear, timely error messages.
 And make sure it’s easy to ask for help when needed.

 Remember: people want to get through a form quickly and move on with their lives.
 Make that task as easy as possible.

 ## Credits
-This article was first published in Dutch on the [NL Design Systems blog](https://nldesignsystem.nl/blog/toegankelijke-foutmeldingen-formulieren/) and is used with permission.
+This post was first published in Dutch on the [NL Design Systems blog](https://nldesignsystem.nl/blog/toegankelijke-foutmeldingen-formulieren/) and is used with permission.
 The text has been modified for a global audience.